CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/botania/brew.md

         effect(Collection<PotionEffect>)
         ```

     - `#!groovy boolean`.
 Sets if the brew can be infused on a Incense Stick, making it apply the effect persistently in a long-lasting AOE.
+(Default `true`).

         ```groovy
         incense()
         incense(boolean)
         ```

     - `#!groovy boolean`.
 Sets if the custom brew can be infused on a Tainted Blood Pendant, making it a persistent effect at the cost of mana.
+(Default `true`).

         ```groovy
         bloodPendant()